monaSalih/data-structures-and-algorithms/python/data_structure/tree_intersection/README.md

 ```

-🌹Solve the lab with these girl:
+Solve the lab with these girl:
 - Dua AL-jaradat
 - Tasnem alabsi
 - Tahany Ali